markjprice/cs10dotnet6/errata.md

 ## Page 203 - Controlling how parameters are passed

+> Thanks to Rajiv Sonik for emailing me this improvement.

 In Step 1, the code comment explains why the `z` paramater must be initialized inside the method: (a) `out` parameters cannot have a default value assigned in the parameter declaration, and (b) `out` parameters cannot be left uninitialised so they must be set inside the method.

 Like `out` parameters, `ref` parameters also cannot have default values, but since they can already be set outside the method, they do not need to be set inside the method.

-In future editions I will add a note to say that both `out` and `ref` parameters cannot be default values in the bullets above the code example.
+In future editions I will add a note to say that both `out` and `ref` parameters cannot have default values in the bullets above the code example.

 ## Page 233 - Comparing objects when sorting